pascalchevrel/vcs/README.md

 The `date` is the commit date as a DateTime object with the same formatting for all repositories.

 The `summary` is the first line of the commit message.

+Note that Subversion being a centralized VCS, it doesn't keep any local history and needs an active internet connection to get the log from the remote server.
+For that reason it is a good idea to cache that data in case that this connection cannot be established and to avoid overloading the remote subversion server.